LaboratoireMecaniqueLille/crappy/docs/source/architecture.rst

 The graph rejects name collisions and invalid ImageLink topology immediately.
 Renaming a Block before startup updates its node and incident edges.
-The :meth:`~crappy.blocks.Block.reset` class method clears the Block registry and graph together so that their state cannot diverge between tests.
+The :meth:`~crappy.blocks.meta_block.block.Block.reset` class method clears the Block registry and graph together so that their state cannot diverge between tests.

 A regular Link creates its pipe during construction.
 An ImageLink initially stores only its graph relationship and placeholders for shared image state.